Community Research for Liberation National Convening

 Advancing Equity in Action: An Evening of Art and Activation to Resource Community-Led Research (separate ticket required)Research in Action, in partnership with the Equity in Action Way Foundation, invites you to an unforgettable evening celebrating the power of community-led research.
 Come celebrate, connect, and invest in a future where community knowledge drives real change.
 Learn more here.

 The convening will honor community wisdom, connect local and regional struggles, and model research as a practice of justice and healing.
+This year, the proceedings will include the public release of the Justice in Institutions for Black Women, Girls, and Femmes survey findings.

 -